OribiaDev/Meii/README.md

 <p align="center">
- <h2 align="center">Miku</h2>
+ <h2 align="center">Meii</h2>
- <p align="center">A simple multipurpose, gif action, confession (with free logging), and moderation Discord bot! </p>
+ <p align="center">A powerful multipurpose, gif emote, confession + logging, and moderation Discord bot. </p>
 </p>

 ## Description

-Miku also has an in-depth and simple anonymous confession system.
+Meii also has an in-depth and simple anonymous confession system.
 It also has free logging and is very well-polished and has tons of commands to keep you entertained and keep your server safe.

 ## Getting Started